LV52016/OOP/README.md

 # Java-Arduino Communication Project

-Made by Luka Vinkesevic in 2019. for Object Oriented Programming class from University of Zagreb, Faculty of Electrical Engineering and Computing
+Made by Luka Vinkesevic in 2019. for Object Oriented Programming class from University of Zagreb, Faculty of Electrical Engineering and Computing.

 ### Description
 This project was made in C and Java using the [jSerialComm](https://github.com/Fazecast/jSerialComm) library.